Sister Souljah moment: Early 2000s

 As a candidate for the Republican nomination for president in 2000, Texas Governor George W. Bush spoke before the conservative Manhattan Institute in October 1999 saying, "Too often, on social issues, my party has painted an image of America slouching toward Gomorrah", quoting the title of a book by conservative jurist Robert Bork.
 Bush's comments were seen as a repudiation of the religious right and an attempt to appeal to moderate voters; commentator Charles Krauthammer called it "an ever so subtle Sister Souljah on Robert Bork."

 In the same campaign for the Republican nomination, Arizona Senator John McCain stated, "Neither party should be defined by pandering to the outer reaches of American politics and the agents of intolerance, whether they be Louis Farrakhan or Al Sharpton on the left or Pat Robertson or Jerry Falwell on the right."
 This was similarly seen as a repudiation of the religious right; columnist Jacob Weisberg called it "a pungent Sister Souljah moment."

 During the 2008 United States presidential campaign, Democratic Party nominee Barack Obama received much criticism for his association with his longtime pastor, Jeremiah Wright, and Wright's pattern of controversial statements.
 On April 29, Senator Obama distanced himself, in a well-received speech on racism, calling some of Wright's statements "outrageous" and "a bunch of rants that aren't grounded in truth."
 South Carolina Congressman James Clyburn said of the speech, "This, I think, offers Barack Obama his Sister Souljah moment"; the speech was also described as "more than a Sister Souljah moment" by columnist Maureen Dowd.

 Later in the campaign, Obama delivered a speech on Father's Day at the annual convention of the National Association for the Advancement of Colored People (NAACP).
-In the speech, he appeared to criticize absentee fathers in the African-American community, saying, "if we are honest with ourselves, we’ll admit that what too many fathers also are missing — missing from too many lives and too many homes.
+In the speech, he appeared to criticize absentee fathers in the African-American community, saying, "if we are honest with ourselves, we’ll admit that what too many fathers also are is missing — missing from too many lives and too many homes.
 They have abandoned their responsibilities, acting like boys instead of men.
 And the foundations of our families are weaker because of it.
 You and I know how true this is in the African-American community."
 Multiple publications called the speech a Sister Souljah moment, although Obama spokeswoman Linda Douglass denied this.

 On July 10, 2008, prior to a taping of the news program Fox & Friends, Jesse Jackson was unwittingly caught by an open microphone whispering to a fellow interviewee, saying, in reaction to Obama's Father's Day speech the month before, that Obama was "talking down to black people" and that he (Jackson) wanted "to cut [Obama's] nuts off."
 Jackson's son, Illinois Congressman and co-chair of Obama's presidential campaign Jesse Jackson Jr. publicly lambasted his father's comments.
 Washington Post journalist Dan Balz called the comments an "accidental Sister Souljah moment" for Obama, since Jackson had distanced himself from the candidate without Obama having to take a stand.